Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Infinitesimal distributions and examples

 \begin{remark}[Laguerre polynomials and real Wishart matrices] It is natural to ask if the asymptotic infinitesimal distribution of the Laguerre polynomials coincides with the one of an ensemble of real Wishart matrices.
 The first infinitesimal moments coincide (up to a sign) and are given by

 This is true for all $n$, as we learnt from James Mingo, \cite{mingovasquez2021}.

 \end{remark}

 \textbf{Acknowledgements:} We thank Roland Speicher for leading our attention to the M\"obius algebra and the paper \cite{speicher2000}.
-We also thank James Mingo and Kamil Szpojankowski for various very helpful discussions.
+We also thank James Mingo, Kamil Szpojankowski and Takahiro Hasebe for various very helpful discussions.

 \begin{appendix}